8ctopus/nano-router/README.md

 ## demo

-To play with the demo, run `php -S localhost:80 demo/public/index.php -t demo/public/` and open your browser at `http://localhost`.
+To play with the demo, clone the repo, run `php -S localhost:80 demo/public/index.php -t demo/public/` and open your browser at `http://localhost`.

-The demo can also be started using Docker `docker-compose up &`.
+Alternatively you can run the demo within a Docker container `docker-compose up &`.

 ## install